atgatt/atgatt-backend/README.md

 - Run `go build -o ./crashtested-api ./cmd/api` to build the API to a self-contained binary
 - Run `go build -o ./crashtested-worker ./cmd/worker` to build the background worker to a self-contained binary
 - If you have Air, type `air` (or `air -c .air.windows.conf` if you're on Windows) to run a live reload server.
+- To trigger a background job manually, send a `POST` request with an empty JSON body to any of the endpoints listed in `cron.yaml`.
+The job will then be started asynchronously in a goroutine; you can inspect stdout to see the output.
+Related to this, see `eb ssh` instructions below and use `curl` if you want to trigger a background job on a deployed environment such as `staging` or `prod`.

 ## Important folders and files
 - `api` - controllers and request handling logic